rebane2001/2spicy2stream/README.md

 Maps do not render their image at all.
 This can be turned off in the mod options separately from the text censoring.
 ### What if I still wish to see the original messages/maps?
 You can turn off the censoring in the mod options.
 Additionally, you can bind a key to disable censoring while holding it.
+### Does 2s2s affect performance?
+Yes, but most of the time it is not noticable.
+If you have a lot of text rendering at once (such as a lot of signs), you may notice significant fps drops.
+### Is this mod a joke?
+No, at least not completely.